davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

   ```
   nmap 192.168.191.6
   ```
-  As we can see the port 80 is open.
+  As we can see port 80 is open.

-- As this is a HTTP port.
+- As this is an HTTP port.
 Let's attack port 80 by flooding SYN packets.
-This means we send huge amount of SYN packets to Victim but not complete the three way handshake by not not sending ACK packets.
-This will use Victim's resources and eventually overwhelm it.
+This means we send a huge amount of SYN packets to the Victim but do not complete the three-way handshake by not sending ACK packets.
+This will use the Victim's resources and eventually overwhelm it.
 The command is given below.
 ```
 hping3 -c 15000 -d 120 -S -w 64 -p 80 --flood --rand-source 192.168.191.6
 ```
 > We are using hping3 tool to send 15000 SYN packets of 120 bytes each(-c 15000 -d 120 -S -w 64) to HTTP web server(-p 80) as fast as possible(--flood) from random spoofed IP addresses hiding our real Attack IP address(--rand-source) to Victim(192.168.191.6).

 This will slow down the Victim server and eventually freeze or crash the machine.
-Before that happens, we go to Wireshark, stop the capture and save it to analyse later.
+Before that happens, we go to Wireshark, stop the capture and save it for analysis later.

 - This way we successfully DOS attacked a machine with SYN flood.
-We can stop the attack by pressing `Ctrl = Z` on our kwyboard.
+We can stop the attack by pressing `Ctrl = Z` on our keyboard.

 # Analysing using Wireshark.
+We go to our Victim machine and open Wireshark.
+After that, we import the saved network traffic capture and open it.
+Now the network traffic that was captured during the attack is displayed.

+We can see above that there is a lot of incoming TCP traffic.
+As this is an unusual activity we want to study it.
+To filter the SYN packets without any acknowledgement among all the captures we use the following filter.
+`tcp.flags.syn == 1 and tcp.flags.ack == 0
+`
+We can see a lot of SYN packets are coming in a very tiny time frame.
+Although they are coming from different IP sources, the destination port is 80 for all packets.
+They are also of identical length of 120 and window size 64.
+This clearly indicates a TCP SYN flood attack